2012–13 Gillingham F.C. season

 This page shows the progress of Gillingham in the 2012–13 season.
 This season they will play their league games in Football League Two, the fourth tier of English football.

-This was the season Gillingham had won their first League Championship in nearly 50 years, finishing 1st in League Two after a 2–2 draw with AFC Wimbledon in the penultimate match of the season.
+This was the season Gillingham won their first League Championship in nearly 50 years, finishing 1st in League Two after a 2–2 draw with AFC Wimbledon in the penultimate match of the season.